| | |

 This “understanding” is important, otherwise experimentation on hardware, modification of hardware, will render type-approved equipment approval as null and void.
 Likewise should an Amateur operator build their own equipment (which has always been a very important part of Amateur Radio), their equipment would not be type approved and therefore not able to be used.
 Amateurs are capable of building equipment from scratch that can be operated outside the Amateur bands, but due to the trust bestowed upon them, the conditions of their licence, the qualification that has taught them clearly what is allowed and what is disallowed, there is a certain amount of trust that is provided to a qualified licenced amateur operator which this “understanding” is part of.

-You may question when another amateur acts a little overbearing, particularly in their stern statements regarding equipment that is known (or at least suspected) to not conform with ACMA’s regulations, but what they are doing is “protecting & fostering” that understanding that exists between Amateurs and ACMA, which is valued, particularly as it not clearly stated in Legislation, and if it is not upheld, ACMA, with the powers that they have, can immediately point to the current legislation, and ban the use of all non-type approved radios used by Amateurs.
-As you can understand, this would cripple Amateur radio, destroy 100+ years of trust and ACMA has always shown themselves to be consultative and measured in their decisions.
+You may question when another Amateur acts a little overbearing, particularly in their stern statements regarding equipment that is known (or at least suspected) to not conform with ACMA’s regulations, but what they are doing is “protecting & fostering” that understanding that exists between Amateurs and ACMA, which is valued, particularly as it not clearly stated in Legislation, and if it is not upheld, ACMA, with the powers that they have, can immediately point to the current legislation, and ban the use of all non-type approved radios used by Amateurs.
+As you can understand, this would severely limit Amateur radio, destroy 100+ years of trust and ACMA has always shown themselves to be consultative and measured in their decisions.

 It should be noted that the Baofeng radios are prohibited from being imported in the U.S. but this is based on the fact that the UV5R in particular (and other names it is marketed under) will transmit on frequencies other than the amateur radio frequencies (air, emergency services etc), and these radios are marketed to the general public, so they have chosen to ban them (in the U.S.).
 However as Amateur Radio operators (in Australia and the U.S.) it is not an offence to possess one (if you subscribe to notion that Amateur radio operators are not subject to type approval required), as long as you remain inside the bands & power restrictions of your licence.
 However, you need to consider whether the Baofeng remains inside the specifications on interference/harmonics (most likely something you cannot control).